Not an actual patient.

 Post hoc analyses are not powered or tested to demonstrate statistically significant differences in treatment effect.
 Pooled data limitation: patients with histologically confirmed adenocarcinoma were evaluated.
 Cancer staging and other patient characteristics (eg, age, prior treatment) may have been different between studies.
 The relationship between testosterone values and clinical outcomes has not been established.

-In two nearly identical open-label, noncomparative, multicenter studies
+In 2 nearly identical open-label, noncomparative, multicenter studies

 Primary Endpoint Results1,12

-Castrate levels (50 ng/dL) of testosterone were achieved within 30 days of the initial injection in 95% (87/92) of patients in the two studies.
+Castrate levels (≤50 ng/dL) of testosterone were achieved within 30 days of the initial injection in 95% (87/92) of patients in the 2 studies.
 After falling to castrate range, mean testosterone levels remained within the castrate range throughout each 12-week dosing interval.

 Asthenia |